sdorra/airline/README.md

 ## Latest Release

-This fork is available using the following dependency information:
+This fork is available from Maven Central using the following dependency information:

 ```xml
 <dependency>